itszn/unnamed-sdvx-clone/docs/source/gameplay.rst

 laser_slam_hit(slamLength, startPos, endPost, index)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For animating laser slam hits.
-``slamLength`` is the length between slams (in ksh units).
+``slamLength`` is the length between slams from -2.0 through 2.0.
 The sign on this value indicates the slam direction.
-``startPos`` is the x offset on the crit line where the slam starts ``endPos`` is the x offset on the crit line where the slam ends ``index`` indicates which laser the slam was for
+``startPos`` is the x offset from the center of the crit line where the slam starts ``endPos`` is the x offset from the center of the crit line where the slam ends ``index`` indicates which laser the slam was for

 laser_alert(isRight)